Staff

 Leff has served on many cultural and community boards, including the Miami Beach Chamber of Commerce, City of Miami and City of Miami Beach Planning Advisory Boards, City of Miami Beach Art in Public Places Committee, Miami-Dade County Cultural Affairs Council, ArtTable, Greater Miami Visitor and Convention Bureau, Cintas Foundation, Lotus House Shelter, Association of Art Museum Directors, and American Association of Museums.
 She is a member of the International Conference of Museums and emerita member of Association of Art Museum Directors.

-Krys Ortega, Public Programs + Community Partnerships Coordinator, is a recent graduate of Williams College with dual degrees in Art History and Political Theory.
+Krys Ortega, Curatorial + Public Programs Manager, is a graduate of Williams College with dual degrees in Art History and Political Theory.
 At university, Krys interned at Williams College Museum of Art and participated with the Agents for Creative Action (ACA), where she produced a range of exhibitions and public programs.
 In addition, Krys brings extensive hands-on experience facilitating arts and community programming from their time interning with the Advancement Department at the Whitney Museum of American Art; the Exhibition and Programs Production department at MoMA PS1, New York; as well as a summer workshop program at the Solomon R. Guggenheim Museum, New York.
 Krys currently lives and works in Miami.

 Oscar Cortes, Maintenance Manager, is responsible for the daily maintenance and upkeep of the Bakehouse facilities and 2.3-acre site and oversees all work being performed by sub-contractors.
 Oscar brings to Bakehouse decades of experience working in general building maintenance and repairs of large buildings and complexes.
 He meticulously and lovingly takes care of the Bakehouse’s aging building, putting equal attention on ensuring its spaces and studios serve the need of our artists, public, and staff.